-OSU's new hazelnuts are immune to the yield-reducing eastern filbert blight fungus
+OSU's new hazelnuts resist the tree-killing eastern filbert blight fungus

-But more than 20 years ago, the future looked bleak.
+More than 20 years ago, the future looked bleak for Oregon's hazelnut growers.
 A disease called eastern filbert blight was threatening to devastate orchards.

-So OSU researchers set to work, crossbreeding tree varieties for resistance to it.
-They've since released 17 cultivars that are immune.
-The latest contribution was in 2013 with Wepster, a high-yielding, blight-resistant hazelnut whose smaller size makes it ideal for the baking and chocolate industries.
+OSU set to work, crossbreeding tree varieties for resistance to it.
+The university has since released 18 cultivars that are resistant.
+The latest contribution was in 2014 with McDonald, a high-yielding, blight-resistant hazelnut whose size and blanching ability make it ideal for the baking, snack and chocolate industries.

 Sources: Polly Owen, manager of the Hazelnut Marketing Board; USDA National Agricultural Statistics Service; OSU hazelnut breeder Shawn Mehlenbacher.

-Sources: OSU wheat breeder Bob Zemetra; USDA's National Agricultural Statistics Service.
+Sources: OSU wheat breeder Bob Zemetra; Oregon Wheat Commission

 With their cafeterias and grassy sports fields, schools make attractive homes for rodents, ants, weeds and roaches.
 That’s not good because some of these pests can trigger asthma – a condition that afflicts 9.4 percent of Oregon's children.
 Custodians have typically used pesticides on these invaders.
 But dousing them with chemicals can create new health hazards, especially for children whose vulnerable bodies are still developing.